-Row Component Level of detail Data source

-Income from exports Individually determined Accounting data from

-Income from exports for each HEI HESA

-Income from Welsh Assembly Government Individually determined Accounting data from

-for each HEI HESA

-Income apart from

-exports and Welsh

-Income from other final Assembly Government

-funding is uniformly Wolch Input Output table

-demand categories and intermediate demand distributed along the row Welsh Input Output table

-intermediate demand based on proportions of

-the overall education

-sector
+Row Component Level of detail Data source Income from exports Individually determined for each HEI Accounting data from HESA Income from Northern Ireland Assembly Individually determined for each HEI Accounting data from HESA Income from other final demand categories and intermediate demand Income apart from exports and Northern Irish Assembly Government funding is uniformly distributed along the row based on proportions of the overall education sector Northern Irish Input Output table

 Drawing on HESA data allows us to construct IO rows that reflect the particular structure of each HEI's income.
-HEI incomes from Exports and the Welsh Assembly Government amount to 32% and 56% respectively of HEIs' income on average.
-These two categories alone represent 88% of the HEI sector's total income and are determined separately for each HEI based on HESA accounting data.
+HEI incomes from Exports and the Northern Ireland Executive amount to 17.5% and 64.7% respectively of HEIs' income on average.
+These two categories alone represent 82.3% of the HEI sector's total income and are determined separately for each HEI based on HESA accounting data.
 This is a key feature of the HEI-disaggregated IO table, which enables an accurate account of the heterogeneity of HEIs' income structures.
-The residual obtained by deducting the sum of export and government income from total income is then distributed along the row (other final demand categories and intermediate demand) in the same proportions as in the overall education sector (IO 70) of the Welsh Input-Output tables.
+The residual obtained by deducting the sum of export and government income from total income is then distributed along the row (other final demand categories and intermediate demand) in the same proportions as in the overall education sector (IO 116) of the Northern Irish Input-Output tables.

 HESA classifies HEIs' income into broad categories and a number of subcategories.
-We allocate these incomes to four distinct categories depending on whether they come from the Welsh Assembly Government and whether they originate within or outwith the Welsh economy.
-From the definitions of these sub-categories, 81% of HEIs income can be attributed directly either to local demand (Welsh Assembly Government or other demand) or export demand (RUK, ROW).
-The remaining 19% of HEIs income categories constitute income originating from some combination of either local, RUK or ROW sources, for which the exact proportions are unknown.
+We allocate these incomes to four distinct categories depending on whether they come from the Northern-Irish Executive and whether they originate within or outwith the Northern Irish economy.
+From the definitions of these sub-categories, approximately 80% of HEIs income can be attributed directly either to local demand (Northern Ireland Assembly or other demand) or export demand (RUK, ROW).
+The remaining 20% of HEIs income categories constitute income originating from some combination of either local, RUK or ROW sources, for which the exact proportions are unknown.
 In these cases income is attributed indirectly based on the weights revealed by income sources with a known and unambiguous origin.
-The details of how each of these accounting categories is treated are provided below.
+The details of how each of these accounting categories is treated is provided below.

-Table 3 Attribution of HESA income sources in IO table to origin - Welsh Assembly Government (WAG), rest of the UK (RUK), rest of the World (ROW) and other demand
+Table 3 Attribution of HESA income sources in IO table to origin - Northern-Irish Executive (NIE), rest of the UK (RUK), rest of the World (ROW) and other demand